Ships of Pacific Crossroads

 Japan also receives two semi-dreadnought battleships, Satsuma and Aki.
 They appeared in Cruiser Warfare but I regretted not having the chance to correct their ratings in that game, and this seemed like a good opportunity to do so.
 We ran a Daily Content piece about them as well.

-There are some new Japanese ships as well.
+There are some new Japanese ships too.
 The Japanese built their first "battle cruisers," actually large armored cruisers, after the British Inflexible had already made the design obsolete.
 Some in the Japanese Navy argued for a repeat of Inflexible built in a British yard; those discussions would eventually lead to an order for the battle cruiser Kongo.

 Another opportunity for the Imperial Japanese Navy to obtain ships of this class came after the First World War.
 American intelligence analysts insisted that Britain had agreed to transfer eight capital ships to the Japanese at the war's end in return for Japanese support during the war.
 This does not seem to have been actually contemplated, but if the Americans had gone to war in 1919 they would have expected to encounter former British warships flying the Rising Sun.
 And so the game includes two Inflexible-class ships in Japanese colors.